hannesdatta/course-dprep/content/docs/exam/examplequestions.md

 ```

-1.2. **Using Regular Expressions:** Some shows are belong to multiple genres which are stored in the `genre` column as comma-separated string.
-Use regular expressions to create a new dummy column `is_action` that is `1` if the `genre` column contains Action genre and 0 otherwise.
+1.2. **Using Regular Expressions:** Some shows belong to multiple genres which are stored in the `genre` column as comma-separated string.
+Use regular expressions to create a new dummy column `is_action` that is `1` if the `genre` column contains "Action" genre and 0 otherwise.

 **Solution:**
 ```